jillianatkins/dmit2008-employeeManager/Readme.md

 # Employee Manager
+This app is a work in progress, functionality is still being implemented.

 ### App Description
 This app allows a user to register, log in, and view an employee dashboard.
 - Built with Express.JS, EJS, and Node
 - Does not currently access a database, user information is in a JSON document
+- Registration form does not allow any empty fields (client side validation)
-- Data validation included to prevent duplicate users from registering with the same email
+- Other data validation included to prevent duplicate users from registering with the same email
 - Unique user IDs are generated (and stored) via UUID after the registration processes is completed
 - Employee Dashboard is protected (using cookie sessions) and a user must be logged in to access it